runwayml/learn/docs/how-to/use-models.md

 # Use Models in RunwayML

 ## Overview
-RunwayML is a platform for publishing and creating with open source [machine learning models](/?id=what-is-machine-learning).
+RunwayML is a platform for publishing and creating with pre-trained, open source [machine learning models](/?id=what-is-machine-learning).
 There are many types of machine learning models.
 For creative purposes, we can start to categorize them into three broad types: models that identify objects and people, models that transform content, and models that generate new media from the training data.

 This guide will cover:
 * How to find models in RunwayML
 * How to find their published attributes
-* How to set them up, run them, and stop them
+* How to set them up, run them, and stop them inside of the app -- no coding required!

+You can also interact with models through [network protocols](how-to/network) from a variety of [creative programming environments](networking/examples).

 <div id="video-container">
 <iframe width="560" height="515" src="https://www.youtube.com/embed/J4FQGYI9gpQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>